CodyBerenson/PGMA-Modernized/README.md

 Q:  I've got a great idea for new functionality...or, there's an indexing site that I use all the time that you haven't provided an agent for.
 What should I do?

 A:  Open a new Issue.
 We love to be challenged with creating new agents or making the current set of agents more robust.
 However, we 1) won't create studio specific agents (e.g., SeanCody.com) or 2) likely won't create agents for sites that don't offer consistent quality posterart (IAFD being an obvious exception).
 Our goal is to never, or nearly never, have to manually index content.
 If you know a site, let us know.
-We'll gratefully and happily see if it is feasibly scrapable for Plex metadata.
+We'll gratefully and happily see if it is feasibly scrapeable for Plex metadata.

 Q:  Does the code for the Agents ever change/get updated?